Curriculum

 For this reason, during tutor time, pupils follow a well-planned programme of high-quality learning activities, which develop progressively more complex knowledge and skills from year 7 through to year 13 and are tailored to their specific needs.
 Each year group has a timetable for the learning that will take place during tutor time on each day of the week, all of which include the following on a rotational basis, delivered by the tutors:

-• Debate & Oracy (Introduced in September 2021 to support oracy and appropriate interaction following lockdown as part of the whole school catch-up curriculum)
+- Debate & Oracy (Introduced in September 2021 to support verbal literacy and appropriate interaction following lockdown as part of the whole school catch-up curriculum.
+Has been maintained to support personal development)

 Broadening Horizons